mfx-inria/controllable-space-filling-curve/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
+or using the `compile.sh`script.

-You can reproduce the right brain of Figure 12 and our result in Figure 25 using the following commands
+You can reproduce the right brain of Figure 15 and our result in Figure 25 using the following commands
 ```bash
 ./build/Hamilton input/brain.txt
 ./build/Hamilton input/people.txt
 ```
+or using the `figure15.sh` and `figure25.sh` scripts.
 A window will appear.
 You will need to wait a bit before the model is displayed in the window.
-Some help to use the window will be printed in the terminal at the beginning
+Some help to use the window will be printed in the terminal at the beginning.
+Moving your mouth in the Window will force the update of the window if you still see nothing after several seconds.